melaniehoff/folderpoetry/README.md

 3. Using terminal alone, create the folders and files that make up your folder poem

+    - Your files can be .txt, .html, or .sh
+    - inside them can be words, ideas, thoughts, feelings, emojis, or bash scripts

 4. Upload your folder to:
 #### --> --> [Folder Poetry Club](https://drive.google.com/drive/folders/1U8IcCOcDpxOcaweu5qovpnPAM1KQU8VN?usp=sharing)